Botanical Information

 Combinations

-• For Digestive Health: Combine with ginger and peppermint.
+- For Digestive Health: Combine with peppermint and chamomile.

-• For Respiratory Support: Combine with mullein and thyme.
+- For Respiratory Support: Combine with licorice and thyme.

 Harvesting and Storage

-• Drying: Dry materials in a well-ventilated area away from direct sunlight.
+- Drying: Dry plant materials in a warm, well-ventilated area away from direct sunlight.

-• Storage: Store dried leaves and flowers in an airtight container in a cool, dark place.
+- Storage: Store dried material in an airtight container in a cool, dark place.

 Modern Research